Persikabo 1973: Stadium

 When competing in 2016 Indonesian Soccer Championship as PS TNI, the club played at Siliwangi Stadium in Bandung.
 For the 2017 Liga 1 season, they moved to Pakansari Stadium, and moved again to Sultan Agung Stadium in Bantul for the 2018 season.
 As the result of their merger with Persikabo Bogor, the club in 2019 returned to Pakansari to play their home matches.

-Supporter
+Supporters

-Persikabo has a fan base in Bogor Regency and spread across the Greater Jakarta area, they have become one of the representatives of a football club in West Java with a Sundanese identity.
+Persikabo has a supporter group's in Bogor Regency and spread across the Greater Jakarta area, they have become one of the representatives of a football club in West Java with a Sundanese identity.
 Kabomania is the name for the club's supporters who are all over the stands.
-There are other, more exclusive supporter groups, UPCS is a group that only fills in the south stand at the Pakansari Stadium.
+There are other, more exclusive supporter groups, Ultras Persikabo Curva Sud is a group that only fills in the south stand at the Pakansari Stadium.